 A checklist for your business in the new year

-In order to make sure you have your bases covered for your business in the new year, here is a checklist for this month to ensure you’re starting 2018 on a good foot:
+In order to make sure you have your bases covered for your business in the new year, here is a checklist for this month to ensure you’re starting the new year on a good foot:

 - Ensure corporate formalities are being observed.
 This is really simple, but it’s good to check in on from time to time.
 Make sure that all accounts are separate (no commingling personal and business money).
 Ensure annual reports are filed, annual board meetings (if required) are recorded and all other periodic requirements are fulfilled.

 - Pay taxes.
 This is a no-brainer.
 File state and federal taxes.

 - Check on the state of IP assignments.
 Think back on the prior year.
 If there were any contractors or vendors that produced something for the business, check back on those agreements and make sure the business owns their contributions (or has whatever license it needs for its purposes).
 For example, if a game developer used 3 art contractors last year, now is a good time to double check that each assigned the rights to their contributions in the contractor agreement.

 - Check on contract compliance.
 Year end is a good time to check on ongoing requirements in agreements and make sure they are being observed.
 For example, agreements with reporting requirements may ask for a year-end report.
 It is also a good time to check on notice and termination requirements for any agreements that a business might be on the fence about or want to get out of.
 Some agreements may allow for termination for convenience but only with a very long notice.